PheeZz/TeamsAfkBot/README.md

 ## How to download?
 The best option is to look into the *Release* block on the right, but if you are risky, you can download the project directly from the main branch :)
 P.s I would still recommend downloading the release

+## If necessary, change the link to the file in the usual file /userData/pastebin.txt

 ## How does this bot work?

 1. The schedule is parsed from pastebin